SPUR-TECH/Any-And-All/README.md

 - ## The UI/UX **WON'T** address this:

     - Coupons will not be added at this time.

+## All of the above user stories were met except coupons marked as Won't Have.

 - [Back to the top](#any-and-all)